matthew-dg/2024-DissProject-Archive/timelog.md

 ### 4 November 2023
 * *0.5 hours* started on adding multiple authors
 * *3 hours* Still working on the above, almost there

+### 5 November 2023
+* *3 hours* changed how im doing the multiple authors, now managing the authors index outiside of the input section

+## Week 8

+### 8 November 2023
+* *2.5 hours* multiple authors nearly working

+### 9 November 2023
+* *0.5 hours* meeting with supervisor

+### 11 November 2023
+* *1 hour* multiple authors now bassically working, just need to generalise it from the name field to all fields

+### 12 November 2023
+* *1 hour* spent a hour fixing a bug that was caused by a typo, always use type annotations!
+* *2 hours* multiple authors now working for all fields, now working on allowing the user to edit the authors
+* *2 hours* Editing authors now working, just need to add the ability to delete authors and submit the paper to the database

+## Week 9

+### 18 November 2023
+* *2 hours* Encountered issues submitting the paper to the database, will look into it tomorrow

+## week 10

+### 23 November 2023
+* *1 hours* still working on the above
+* *3 hours* still working on the above also began working on the paper list page

+### 24 November 2023
+* *0.5 hours* meeting with supervisor
+* *4.5 hours* still working on the above, almost there